 On 24 November 2016, the Fair Work (Registered Organisations) Amendment Act 2016 (the RO Amendment Act) received royal assent.

-The RO Amendment Act will establish the Registered Organisations Commission (ROC), which will be overseen by a new Registered Organisations Commissioner (RO Commissioner), and will change the responsibilities and obligations of registered organisations.
+The RO Amendment Act will establish the Registered Organisations Commission (ROC), to be headed by a Registered Organisations Commissioner, and will change the responsibilities and obligations of registered organisations.

 The Fair Work Commission will keep organisations informed of the changes through our website and our Registered organisations information subscription service.

-From the start date, registered organisations will deal with 2 separate Commissions.
+From 1 May 2017, registered organisations will deal with 2 separate Commissions.
 The table below gives an indication of which Commission will deal with different types of matters.

 |Fair Work Commission||Registered Organisations Commission|